Mirrowel/Mirrobot-py/readme.md

 1. **Bot Owner** - Has unlimited access to all commands on all servers
 2. **Server Administrators** - Have access to all commands on their server
+3. **Blacklist** - Prevents command access regardless of other permissions (except administrators)
-3. **Bot Managers** - Roles or users granted access to all non-system commands
+4. **Bot Managers** - Roles or users granted access to all non-system commands
+5. **Category Permissions** - Roles or users granted access to all commands in a specific category
-4. **Command-specific Permissions** - Roles or users granted access to specific commands
+6. **Command-specific Permissions** - Roles or users granted access to specific commands

 ## 🔍 OCR Processing